-- To return to the scene selection screen, slide the zoom controller towards [] or [] again. - To scroll through available BEST SHOT scenes, use [◄] and [▶]. - To select the currently displayed scene and configure the camera with its settings, press [SET].
+- To return to the scene selection screen, press the zoom button again. - To scroll through available BEST SHOT scenes, use [◄] and [▶]. - To select the currently displayed scene and configure the camera with its settings, press [SET].

 If you select a scene by pressing [SET] while the description screen is displayed, the same description scene will appear the next time you press [BS] to view BEST SHOT sample scenes.